HermanMartinus/justsketchme-frontend/_drafts/planning-a-fight-scene-with-justsketchme.md

 ![](/uploads/fightfight-8.png)

 When drawing/ planning particularly significant or spectacular actions, try to conjure some continuity by making the cause and effect of actions performed super clear.
-It also helps you land that 'Thud' or 'Bang' sound effect you're planning on using.
+It also helps you to land that 'Thud' or 'Bang' sound effect you're planning on using.

 ![](/uploads/fightfight-9.png)

-fdsdsfgdsgds
+Fighting stance time!
+There's a reason these are so popular in the action genre.
+It not only sets up the rest of the scene but gives both of the characters or actors present to flex their stuff before proving their mettle.
+Just try not to overuse them as they can be too convenient when you're breaking up your action to convey dialogue.
 ![](/uploads/fightfight-10.png)

 fdsfdsfdsfsd